-The Interoperability Directive (2008/57/EC) also requires the production of mandatory TSIs, which define the technical specifications required to underpin those essential requirements and harmonise the technical and operational characteristics of the rail network.
+Following the UK leaving the EU the industry used the current TSI's and created a suite of mandatory NTSNs that will be managed by RSSB, these define the technical specifications required to underpin those essential requirements and harmonise the technical and operational characteristics of the rail network.

-The TSIs apply to various structural and functional sub-systems, some of which are referred to as 'transversal', covering more than one sub-system.
-The TSIs are drafted by ERA and published by the European Commission.
+The NTSNs apply to various structural and functional sub-systems, some of which are referred to as 'transversal', covering more than one sub-system.

-Our adoption of the TSIs is a key element of compliance with the Railways (Interoperability) Regulations 2011.
-In order to underpin this importance, a number of initiatives have been put in place so that the Interoperability Regulations and TSIs are applied in a consistent way to relevant projects.
+Our adoption of the NTSNs is a key element of compliance with the Railways (Interoperability) Regulations 2011.
+In order to underpin this importance, several initiatives have been put in place so that the Interoperability Regulations and NTSNs are applied in a consistent way to relevant projects.
 The Governance for Railway Investment Projects (GRIP) now contains specific references to key aspects of the Interoperability Regulations as an aid to their timely application.